 Plagiarism and fabrication

-Any form of plagiarism or fabrication committed by a staff member will result in immediate termination and a public apology.
-If an outside source reports an instance of plagiarism, The Diamondback editor in chief and section editors will conduct a thorough investigation to determine the validity of the claim and review the staff member’s previous work.
+Any form of plagiarism or fabrication committed by a staff member will result in immediate termination.
+Upon notification of plagiarism, the editor in chief and section editors will conduct a thorough investigation to determine the validity of the claim.
+This investigation will include a review of all of the staff member’s previous work.

 Online publishing